-The assigned path will have it's assign button illuminated blue as on the standard fader panel.
+The assigned path will have its assign button illuminated blue as on the standard fader panel.

-Wilds mode
+Strips or Wilds mode

-When a wild assign panel is located above a dual fader panel and is switched into Wilds mode, the path which the wild controls relate to (the active path) is determined by which assign button is selected for each fader.
+When a wild assign panel is located above a dual fader panel and is switched into Strips or Wilds mode, the path which the controls relate to (the active path) is determined by which assign button A or B is selected for each fader.
 The active path for each fader can be changed by pressing the relevant assign button.